 Back in 2009, Reich et al. theorized that the current South Asian gene pool was basically made up of two founding genetic components; Ancestral North Indian (ANI), and Ancestral South Indian (ASI).
 The distilled ANI, they noted, was more similar to the genomes of modern Northwest Europeans than those of the Adygei from the Caucasus.
 This is obviously out of whack with geography, but it does make sense based on what I've seen in my experiments on the Pakistani samples from the HGDP.
 Many of them, especially the Pathans, carry numerous segments, or haploblocks, that basically look North European.
 This gave me an idea to try and reconstruct the ANI genome based on such fragments.
 The first chromosome of my composite sample, which I call the "ANI composite" is available for download here.
 It's a PLINK Ped file in illumina AB format with 19,261 SNPs.

-Here are five MDS plots featuring the putative "ANI composite" (dimensons 1&2, 1&3, 1&4, 1&5 and 1&6), obviously not including the HGDP samples used to make it (see below).
-Overall, it seems to resemble most closely my reference samples from Hungary, Belarus, Russia and Lithuania.
+Below are several PCA plots featuring the "ANI composite", obviously not including the HGDP samples used to make it (see below).
+Overall, it seems to resemble most closely my reference samples from Eastern Europe.
 I have to admit that I was very pleased to see it behaving like a set of genotypes from a real human subject across many dimensions of genetic variation.
-MDS analyses are very sensitive to anomalies, such as unusually long runs of homozygosity, so the fact that my composite can pass for a normal sample on these plots is fantastic.
+PCA are very sensitive to anomalies, such as unusually long runs of homozygosity, so the fact that my composite can pass for a normal sample on these plots is fantastic.

 The phased data and the "ANI" haplotypes used in this experiment are available on request from eurogenesblog [at] hotmail [dot] com.
 I welcome feedback and suggestions on how to improve my methodology.
 Admittedly, this was a test run, so it's unlikely to be perfect.